-According to cloud vendor statistics, Amazon Web Services (AWS) remains the leading cloud vendor, while Microsoft Azure steadily catches up.
+According to cloud vendor statistics, Amazon Web Services (AWS) remains the leading cloud vendor, while Microsoft Azure steadily closes the gap.

-Google Cloud follows as third, and then there are “others” that are not always listed, which include Alibaba Cloud, IBM Cloud, and Oracle Cloud Infrastructure (OCI).
+Google Cloud follows in third place, and then there are “others” that are not always listed, which include Alibaba Cloud, IBM Cloud, and Oracle Cloud Infrastructure (OCI).

-Given that these six cloud vendors are the most used and cover over 99% of cloud infrastructure utilization, how does one gain a fundamental understanding of their differences and individual benefits compared to each other?
+Given that these six cloud vendors are predominantly used and account for over 99% of cloud infrastructure utilization, how does one acquire a fundamental understanding of their differences and individual benefits in comparison to each other?

-Perhaps one way to approach it, which tends to be one of my hobbies, is to identify the types of professional certifications they offer and attempt to pass them.
-At least the free ones…
+Perhaps one effective method—a hobby of mine—is to examine the types of professional certifications they offer and attempt to pass the free ones.

 Vendor | Free tier | Cheapest paid exam | Structure |